trace-kadenyi/PlaniT/README.md

 ### POST /expenses

-Creates expense and validates budget limit.
+Create an expense and validate it against the event's allocated budget.

 ### GET /expenses?eventId=

-Retrieve expenses for event.
+Retrieve expenses associated with an event.

 ---